vicchi/wp-biographia/readme.txt

 1. Customise and configure what information WP Biographia displays; From the Dashboard, navigate to the *Settings / WP Biographia* page or click on the *"Settings"* link from the Plugins page on the Dashboard.
 1. You can can control display settings, style settings and content settings for the Biography Box.
 1. Click on the *"Save Changes"* button to preserve your chosen settings and options.
-1. If you enable the display of the post author's image, make sure avatar support is turned on; from the Dashboard, navigate to *Settings / Discussion* and ensure that *Show Avatars* is enabled.
+1. If you enable the display of the post user's image, make sure avatar support is turned on; from the Dashboard, navigate to *Settings / Discussion* and ensure that *Show Avatars* is enabled.
 Don't forget to save your changes.
 1. Users with the `manage_options` capability can edit their profile via *Users / Your Profile* from the Dashboard to suppress the display of the Biography Box on posts and/or on pages and also the profiles of other users via the *Users / All Users / Edit* from the Dashboard.
 1. Suppression of the display of the Biography Box on posts and/or on pages can also be configured from the Dashboard; navigate to *Settings / WP Biographia / Biography Box Display Settings* and click on the *Exclusions* tab.